incrementalcapitalist/typescript-amplifier/README.md

 - **Script Errors:** If any errors occur during script execution, they will be logged.
 Review the log for troubleshooting.
 - **NVM or Node.js Installation Issues**: If you encounter problems with NVM or Node.js installation, try restarting your terminal or sourcing your bash profile after the script completes.
 - **Amplify CLI Installation Fails**: If the Amplify CLI installation fails, you may need to run `npm install -g @aws-amplify/cli` manually after the script completes.
+- **Amplify CLI Configuration: If you see the message "Headless mode is not implemented for @aws-amplify/cli-internal", don't worry.
+The script should continue to run successfully without requiring manual configuration.
+If you do encounter issues, you can try running amplify configure manually after the script completes.
+- **Project Name Errors: Ensure that your project name is in lowercase.
+The script will prompt you to re-enter the name if it contains any capital letters.

 ## Contributing